burke/monkeysupport/README.md

    bump version in a commit by itself I can ignore when I pull)
 * Send me a pull request.
 Bonus points for topic branches.

+##Testing##

+There are some simple specs in `./spec`.
+To run against the activesupport test suite, add `require 'monkeysupport'` below the activesupport requires in activesupport's `Rakefile`. and rake away.

 ##Problems / TODO##

-* I haven't figured out a simple way to get this running with the rails test suite.
-That would be handy.
-* Certain functions are memoized now, that rails doesn't memoize by default.
-I've tried to choose carefully, but with unusual usage patterns, this could cause memory issues.
-Simplest solution that comes to my mind would be to use a simple LRU cache instead of a plain hash.
+* Certain functions used to be memoized, then rails added test cases for adding new inflections on the fly.
+The memoization is currently disabled, but could be tweaked to be invalidated when the inflection rules change.
+* Need to do a better job of identifying ruby versions for output_safety module.
 * There's always more to port...

 ##Copyright##